NSHipster/articles/2020-01-06-at-compiler-directives.md

   If we were to go code-watching for Objective-C, what would we look for?
   Square brackets,
-  ridiculously-long method names,
-  and `@`'s.
+  ridiculously long method names, and `@`'s.
-status:
-  swift: n/a
 revisions:
-  2019-12-29: Updated for Xcode 11
+  2020-01-06: Updated for Xcode 11
 ---

 Birdwatchers refer to it as
 _(and I swear I'm not making this up)_ [<dfn>"Jizz"</dfn>](https://en.wikipedia.org/wiki/Jizz_%28birding%29):
-general characteristics that form an overall impression of a thing.
+the general characteristics that form an overall impression of a thing.

 Walking through the forests of the Pacific Northwest, a birder would know a nighthawk from other little brown jobs